JamesChoi94/3dmousebrain/src/SoftwareMarkdown.md

 ### Brainrender
 After registering data to the Allen Reference Atlas, we used [brainrender](https://docs.brainrender.info) to render images in 3D.

 For more details on adapting the captured serial 2D images from the light-sheet microscope into computational neuroanatomy using the BrainGlobe Initiative's tools, see the Materials and Methods section from the original manuscript.

-Original manuscript can be found here: https://www.biorxiv.org/content/10.1101/2021.06.10.447885v2.full.pdf
+Click [here](https://www.biorxiv.org/content/10.1101/2021.06.10.447885v2.full.pdf) to read the original manuscript.

 Website is a single web app built using the VueJs from-end framework.
 The site itself is hosted on an AWS server.